 - In a small bowl or large measuring cup, whisk together the dressing ingredients: Greek yogurt, lemon juice, honey, white vinegar, Dijon, salt, black pepper, and cayenne pepper.

 - In a large serving bowl, place the shrimp, celery, bell pepper, peas, green onion, and dill.
 Shake the pasta once more, then add it to the bowl.
 Drizzle with the dressing and stir gently to combine.
 Taste and adjust the seasoning as desired.

 - If time allows, place the pasta in the refrigerator and chill for 1 hour prior to serving.
 Enjoy directly from the fridge or at room temperature.

-- Store leftovers in the refrigerator for up to 4 days.
+- TO STORE: Refrigerate leftovers for up to 4 days.
 Stir to recombine and top with a bit of additional lemon juice and pinch of salt to wake up the leftovers.

 - TO MAKE GLUTEN FREE: Use gluten-free pasta noodles (be VERY careful not to overcook them, and drain them immediately).